kontena/kontena/docs/references/kontena-yml.md

 volumes_from:
  - wordpress-%%s
 ```
-(`-%%s` will be replaced with container number, eg first service container will get volumes from wordpress-1, second from wordpress-2 etc)
+(`-%%s` will be replaced with container number; for example, the first service container will get volumes from wordpress-1, the second from wordpress-2, etc.)

 #### log_driver
 > **Note:** Version 1 only.
 In version 2 use [logging](#logging) options

-Specify the log driver for docker to use with all containers of this service.
+Specify the log driver for Docker to use with all containers of this service.
 For details on available drivers and their configs see [Docker log drivers](https://docs.docker.com/reference/logging/overview/)

 #### log_opts
 > **Note:** Version 1 only.
 In version 2 use [logging](#logging) options